keydap/sparrow/README.md

 ## Sparrow
-Sparrow is an identity server based on SCIM v2 specification, JWT and OAuth2.0.
+Sparrow is an identity server based on SCIM v2 specification, OAuth2.0 and OpenIDConnect.
-The goal is to support fast reads, domains and ARBAC.
+The goal is to support fast reads, domains and making schema handling simple and easy.
-All the data is accessible over HTTP and authentication and authorization are supported by OpenIdConnect and OAuth2.
+All the data is accessible over HTTP and authentication and authorization are supported by OpenIDConnect and OAuth2.

 ## Why Another Identity Server??
 One motivation was to have a server that contains all the features of an LDAP server minus the pain of organizing and